MemRec: Collaborative Memory-Augmented Agentic Recommender System: Empirical Evaluation

 Tables \ref{tab:main_results_1} and \ref{tab:main_results_2} present the comprehensive performance comparison across four datasets.
 All reported improvements of MemRec over the best baseline are statistically significant ($p < 0.05$).
 From the results, we observe some key findings:

-\begin{itemize}[leftmargin=*, itemsep=1pt, topsep=1pt] \item Our framework decisively outperforms all baselines across all reported metrics on the four benchmark datasets.
+\begin{itemize}[leftmargin=*, itemsep=1pt, topsep=1pt] \item \textbf{\texttt{MemRec} decisively outperforms all baselines in ranking metrics.} Our framework achieves state-of-the-art performance across all reported metrics on the four benchmark datasets.
 Notably, on Goodreads, \texttt{MemRec} achieves its most significant gain, improving H@1 by +28.98\% relative to the strongest baseline i$^2$Agent.
-On the dense Yelp dataset, \texttt{MemRec} also demonstrates superiority across diverse metrics.
-It dominates ranking precision with significant gains in H@1 (+15.77\%) and N@5 (+7.59\%), proving its ability to effectively capture broad community signals by collaborative memory with specific user instructions.
+On the dense Yelp dataset, it also demonstrates superiority across diverse metrics (e.g., +15.77\% in H@1 and +7.59\% in N@5), proving its ability to effectively capture broad community signals via collaborative memory combined with specific user instructions.

-\item Among the agentic baselines, dynamic memory approaches consistently outperform static memory methods such as iAgent.
-In turn, static memory methods generally achieve better results than approaches with no explicit memory, such as Vanilla LLM.
-These findings align with current trends in memory system development for recommender agents.
-However, we observe that even SOTA dynamic agents (e.g., AgentCF) still significantly underperform relative to \texttt{MemRec}.
-This underscores the limitation of considering user or item memories in isolation, and highlights the importance of explicitly injecting core collaborative signals into the agent’s memory module.
+\item \textbf{Memory paradigm hierarchy: Collaborative > Dynamic > Static > No Memory.} Among the agentic baselines, dynamic memory approaches consistently outperform static memory methods such as iAgent.
+In turn, static methods generally achieve better results than approaches with no explicit memory (Vanilla LLM).
+While these findings align with current trends, we observe that even SOTA dynamic agents (e.g., AgentCF) still significantly underperform relative to \texttt{MemRec}.
+This underscores the limitation of considering memories in isolation and highlights the absolute necessity of explicitly injecting collaborative signals into the agent's memory module.